-Did you ever wish you could lunch with an author?
-Dine on words?
+Did you ever wish you could have lunch with an author?
 The SWG has just the program for you!
-Join us at noon on the first Tuesday of every month for luncheon craft talks.
+Join us at the SWG office on the first Tuesday of every month for these lunchtime craft talks.

-These half hour talks begin at 12:15 p.m. and you can attend in person at the SWG office, or from your home, office or favourite Wi-Fi spot as long as you have access to high speed Internet and a free Livestream account.
-Livestream sign-up instructions can be found at the bottom of this page.
+These half-hour sessions begin at 12:15 p.m.
+You can attend in person or from the comfort of your home, office, or favourite Wi-Fi spot (as long as you have access to high speed Internet and a Facebook account).

-If attending in person, bring a bagged lunch and listen to some of your favourite authors talk about the craft of writing.
+If attending in person, bring a bagged lunch and listen to a Saskatchewan author talk about the craft of writing.
 We’ll provide coffee, tea, and water.
-Write After Lunch is a public event open to everyone and there is no need to register.
+Write After Lunch is a free public event open to everyone and there is no need to register.

 For more information contact Oin Nicholson at email@example.com or 306.791.7746.

 Join Metis writer Leah Marie Dorion for a question and answer session about writing for a children’s audience.
 She will also read from her most recent children’s book.

 Leah Marie Dorion is a Metis writer and storyteller from Prince Albert, Saskatchewan.
 She is an award winning children’s book author and illustrator.